Vietnam Sourcing Guide // How To Find Suppliers And Manufacturers In Vietnam

 Why Vietnam Manufacturing is Better

 Vietnam, compared to China, has a smaller bureaucracy and fewer restrictions on foreign direct investment.
 Several industries have removed all restrictions on foreign ownership of production.
 Further, hundreds of industries have relaxed restrictions and rules on foreign ownership and investment.
-Suppose you're at the scale that is considering setting up and owning your manufacturing capabilities.
+Suppose you're at the stage of considering setting up and owning your manufacturing capabilities.
 In that case, Vietnam is much more attractive than China.
 Having experienced Vietnam and China, I have often felt pushback from China when trying to source and do business.
 In Vietnam, I often feel welcomed with open arms.
 I find it much more welcoming from a business perspective.

 Why China Manufacturing is better